 Silver Price Suppression Schemes Will Eventually Unravel

-The reason why silver prices have so far been contained below their 1980 highs is largely the result of central bank and government dishoarding over several decades – combined with financial shenanigans.
+Silver prices have so far been contained below their 1980 highs due largely to central bank and government dishoarding over several decades – combined with financial shenanigans.
 Big-name financial institutions – in fact, some of the biggest names of all – have, with the blessing and encouragement of government, created a paper trading market for silver based on promises that are literally undeliverable.